dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/usage/accessibility/checklist.md

 - [ ] Group form elements inside `<fieldset />` and `<legend />`.
 The [FormRow](/uilib/components/form-row) is doing this by default.
 - [ ] Do never expose a form element as `disabled` to the user.
 Use good UX instead.
 - [ ] Have a [Skip Link](/uilib/usage/accessibility/focus#skip-link) in place if the user has to tab many times to reach the main content.
+- [ ] Use the [SkipContent](/uilib/components/skip-content/) helper to let the user skip large parts of content, while using keyboard navigation.
 - [ ] Make good use of [`aria-label`](/uilib/usage/accessibility/screenreader#usage-of-aria-label-aria-labelledby-and-aria-describedby) and `aria-hidden`, e.g. of [decorative content](/uilib/usage/accessibility/icons#decorative-icons).
 - [ ] Make [images and illustrations](/uilib/usage/accessibility/screenreader#images-and-illustrations) accessible.
 - [ ] Have `aria-live` in place for dynamic content, like updates coming from the server.